yemretat/finway-challange/finway-backend/README.md

 * **Logging Mechanism is provided** : The critical errors are logged through winston

-* **Note** : Since the API we use is limited for developers, I received a maximum of 5 news per request.
-I configured the pagination size 5 in mobile part
+* **Note** : Since the API we use is limited for developers, I received 5 news per request.
+I configured the pagination size 5 in the mobile part

 ## How to build and run this project
 #### Install using Docker Compose [**Recommended Method**]